Sk1erLLC/Patcher/README.md

   <summary>Screens</summary>

 # Screens
 - **1.11 Chat Length** - Extend the amount of characters you can type from 100 to 256 on supported servers.
 (Supported servers are servers that support 1.11 or above.
-Some servers may kick you for this despite supporting 1.11 or above.) *default
+Some servers may kick you for this despite supporting 1.11 or above) *default
 - **Transparent Chat** - Remove the background from chat.
 (Can positively impact performance).
 - **Transparent Chat input field** - Remove the background from chat's input field.
 (Can positively impact performance).
-- **Compact Chat** - Clean up chat by stacking duplicate messages (Does not work with Labymod.) *default
+- **Compact Chat** - Clean up chat by stacking duplicate messages (Does not work with Labymod) *default
 - **Consecutive Compact Chat** - Only compact messages if they're consecutive.
 - **Compact Chat time** - Change the amount of time old messages take to stop being compacted.
-(Measured in seconds.)
+(Measured in seconds)
 - **Remove Blank Messages** - Remove blank messages from chat.
 - **Shift Chat** - Holding shift while pressing enter will keep chat open.
 - **Chat Delay** - Delay chat messages if they're sent within the selected timeframe after the previous message.
-(Measured in seconds.)
+(Measured in seconds)
 - **Chat Position** - Move the chat up 12 pixels to stop it from overlapping the health bar, as done in 1.12+. *default
 - **Chat Timestamps** - Add timestamps before a message.
 - **Chat Timestamps Style** - Choose how Chat Timestamps should appear.